 - No fraud.
 When a foreclosure consultant fails to delay or stop a foreclosure, that does not necessarily mean he/she committed fraud.
 If a defense attorney can show that the consultant always abided by the law and was honest with the homeowner, he/she should not be held criminally liable.

 - Illegal police search.
 Police may conduct searches and seizures of evidence as long as they do not overstep Constitutional bounds.
-If the police may have performed an illegal search in a foreclosure fraud case, the defense attorney would file with the court a motion to suppress evidence in Nevada.
+If the police may have performed an illegal search in a foreclosure fraud case, the defense attorney would file with the court a motion to suppress evidence.
 If the judge then grants the motion and disregards all the evidence obtained from a faulty search, the prosecution may be left with insufficient proof and may drop the whole case.

 - 1 to 10 years in Nevada State Prison, and/or